ukhsa-collaboration/standards-api/docs/spectral-rules/must/index.md

 # MUST

-Spectral rules that are categorised as **MUST** provide guidance on best practices for API design.
-These rules are mandatory and must be followed to ensure the quality and usability of APIs.
+Rules categorised as **MUST** in the Redocly styleguide provide non-negotiable guidance for API design.
+These checks are mandatory and must be followed to ensure the quality and usability of APIs.